apache/maven-resolver/src/site/markdown/expected-checksums.md

 This new "post processing" may become handy in cases when user does not trust the local repository, as may be shared with some other unknown or even untrusted party.

+The Trusted Checksums provide two source implementations out of the box.

+### Summary File Trusted Checksums Source

+The summary file source uses single file that is in GNU coreutils compatible format: each line contains the hash and relative path of artifact from local repository basedir.

+The file can be produced using plain GNU coreutils `sha1sum` and alike command line tools, and same tools can be also used to "batch verify" all the artifacts enlisted in the summary file.

+### Sparse Directory Trusted Checksums Source

+This source mimics Maven local repository layout, and stores checksums in similar layout as Maven local repository stores checksums in local repository.